 This is a remarkable contribution to the understanding of ecological allometries.
 It does seems to be an step in the right direction, as the proposed Nutritional models accomplish a lot with rather little in therms of assumptions.
 However, there are a couple that may be important to discuss in a more explicit way in the manuscript.
 First, the model assumes that only hungry individuals die, while allometric data shows that mortality rate (e.g. Azbel 1994 PNAS 91, Brown et al 2004).
 More importantly, however, the authors assume that reproductive rate is independent of resources, and that reproducing individuals require less energy than that required to recover from the starving state.
 In part this generates the odd result that when there are no resources then (lambda > sigma) the population of well nourished individuals grows exponentially (lines 149-153).

 We thank Reviewer 1 for their assessment of our contribution.
 Our revised model clarifies the dependency of the system on the lambda > sigma criterion.
-By accounting for the added maintenance term for individuals in the hungry state as well as individuals in the full state, which we have developed in our revised model, existence of the whole system (where the resource as well as the consumer have densities > 0) is dependent on this criterion.
-In other words, the lambda=sigma condition now represents a true transcritical bifurcation, not dissimilar from many other consumer-resource models, below which (R*,H*,F*)<0.
+By accounting for the added maintenance term for individuals in the hungry state as well as individuals in the full state, which we have developed in our revised model, biologically plausible values for both consumers and the resource (such that all have densities > 0) is dependent on this criterion.
+In other words, the lambda=sigma condition now represents a true transcritical bifurcation, not dissimilar from many other consumer-resource models, across which (R*,H*,F*)<0.

 In lines 410-415.
 In relation to the ecological constraints upon body size and how resources in particular can limit extreme sizes see (Marquet and Taper 1998 Evolutionary Ecology, 12(2), 127-139.).
 This result and a later paper by Burness in PNAS highlight that area exerts important constraints upon persistence, since energy and resources area spatially distributed.

-The Reviewer is correct to point out the area is an important determinant of body size constraints.
-We now explicitly account for resource limitation (due to space, competition for nutrients, etc) in the dimensional formulation of the model and show that the resulting steady states of the consumer match nearly perfectly against empirical data.
-We aim to investigate the effects of area in a more dynamic way (e.g. changing body size on islands) in future efforts.
+The Reviewer is correct to point out that area is an important determinant of body size constraints.
+We now explicitly account for resource limitation via an explicit resource density and specific resource growth rate in the dimensional formulation of the model and show that the resulting steady states of the consumer match nearly perfectly against empirical data.
+We aim to investigate the effects of area in future efforts which we believe are outside of the scope this paper.

 Lines 440-452.
 Although R* theiry predicts that those species able to maintain populations under low resource concentrations will out-compete those with higher R* it is important to realize that as populations decrease in size several other factor affect viability (e.g demographic and genetic stochasticity) such that thresholds (e.g.Allee effects) are common.

 We agree with the Reviewer, and investigate the effects of stochastic extinction due to lower steady states and cyclic dynamics in the paper (illustrated in Fig. 5).
+In general, we have shifted our assessment of survival to focus on R* theory.

 Minor comments